maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

            :width: 15cm
 	   :align: center

-	   Observers need to focus only on the **Mount** status (that you can see indicated by the green box) and on the actual position of the axis expressed in Azimuth and 		   Elevation (shown in blue), compared to the commanded positions (which are referred to under the actual positions with the label "Cmd Az." and "Cmd El.").
+	   Observers need to focus only on the **Mount** status (indicated by the green box) and on the actual position of the axis expressed in Azimuth and Elevation (shown in blue), compared to the commanded positions (actual positions with the label "Cmd Az." and "Cmd El.").

        .. _srt_mount_antennareset: